What is CNC Milling?

-- CNC Milling Process
+CNC Milling Machine Uses

 What is a CNC milling machine?

 A milling machine manufactures high-quality parts to a high level of detail and finish.
-CNC milling machines use rotary tools to cut away at the material, with instructions originating from the CAD file, the part design.
+CNC milling machines use rotary tools to cut away at the material, with instructions originating from the CAD file, to create the part design.

 How does CNC Milling work?

-CAM (Computer-Aided Manufacturing) software then exports this to a CNC machine program, usually in G-code format, which then acts as the instructions, directing every move that the machine makes.
-This replicates the CAD design in the chosen material with a high level of accuracy and efficiency.
+CAM (Computer-Aided Manufacturing) software then exports this to a CNC machine program, usually in G-code format, which acts as the instructions, directing every move that the machine makes.
+This replicates the CAD design in the chosen material with high accuracy and efficiency.

 The final part will have first been designed via CAD, or Computer-Aided Design, before being inputted into the milling machine for final production.

-What does a CNC Milling machine do?
+What does a CNC Milling Machine do?

 Depending on the number of axes the CNC milling machine has, the more complicated and intricate the final piece can be.
-A CNC milling machine is used by various industries - including aerospace and medical industries - to manufacture intricate parts.
+A CNC milling machine is used by various industries - including aerospace and medical industries - to manufacture complex parts.

 CNC Milling Process

-Depending on various factors, some milling machines will be more appropriate than others.
-The complexity of the CNC milling process will be dependent on the design of the final part.
+Some milling machines will be more appropriate than others, depending on various factors.
+The complexity of the CNC milling operations will be dependent on the design of the final part.
 The more structurally important and high-end the part or product is, the more complex the design may need to be.

 The cutting tools are attached to a spindle that works on three linear axes.
 They can spin at thousands of RPM, meaning even the sturdiest of materials can be cut through with ease and accuracy.

-However, it’s not normally possible to machine undercuts (features that cannot be accessed with a standard end mill) with a 3-axis milling machine.
-Therefore, more complex designs may require a more complex milling machine.
+However, it’s usually not possible to machine undercuts with 3-axis CNC mills.
+These are features that cannot be accessed with a standard end mill.
+This means that more complex designs may require a more complex milling machine.